 The President’s Award for Global Learning is the signature program of the International Board of Advisors (IBA).
-Through a competitive process, seven teams of students and faculty mentors will be selected to pursue interdisciplinary projects relating to international research, social impact, and entrepreneurship in regions throughout the world.
+Through a competitive process, teams of students and faculty mentors will be selected to pursue interdisciplinary projects relating to international research, social impact, and entrepreneurship in regions throughout the world.

 - Who is eligible to participate? (students)

 Students with a minimum 3.0 GPA (or faculty endorsement).
 Targeted for second-year students with sophomore standing.

 Students must be enrolled fall semester following summer participation.

 Students must be in good academic and disciplinary standing to apply to and participate in international education opportunities.
 Student may not be on disciplinary probation, suspension or deferred suspension at the time of application, prior to or during their time abroad.
 Students on academic probation due to a first-time violation may apply and participate.
 Students on academic probation for repeat or serious offenses may not apply or participate.

 All faculty are eligible to participate including adjunct and lecturers.
 Faculty must have teaching appointments.

 - Can faculty join more than one team?

 Faculty can only serve as a leader for one team.
 They can join an additional team as a mentor or serve as a mentor on two teams.
 They must be willing to support both teams if awarded.